 LEAGUE DIVISIONS & AGE GROUPS

-The will division
+The FTC Ladder League 2020 will include a single division of male and female players for categories U12, U14, 16 and U18

 LEAGUE LOCATION & COURTS

-All matches of the FTC Ladder League 2020, will be held at the Famagusta Tennis Clubsed as the courts with hard court surface (Court
+All matches of the FTC Ladder League 2020, will be held at the Famagusta Tennis Club.
+The player challenging the other player will choose the court in which the match will be played and sed as the courts with hard court surface (Court

 A maximum of 5 minutes shall be allowed for warm ups, no exceptions.